Zariski density of crystalline representations for any p-adic field: Abstract

 \section{Abstract}

-The aim of this article is to prove Zariski density of crystalline representations in the rigid analytic space associated to the universal deformation ring of a $d$-dimensional mod $p$ representation of $\mathrm{Gal}(\overline{K}/K)$ for any $d$ and for any $p$-adic field $K$.
-This is a generalization of the results of Colmez, Kisin ($d=2$, $K=\mathbb{Q}_p$), of the author ($d=2$, any $K$), of Chenevier (any $d$, $K=\mathbb{Q}_p$).
-A key ingredient for the proof is to construct a $p$-adic family of trianguline representations.
-In this article, we construct (an approximation of ) this family by generalizing Kisin's theory of finite slope subspace $X_{fs}$ for any $d$ and for any $K$.
+The aim of this article is to prove Zariski density of crystalline representations in the rigid analytic space associated to the universal deformation ring of a $d$-dimensional mod $p$ representation of $\mathrm{Gal}(\overline{K}/K)$ for any $d$ and any $p$-adic field $K$.
+This is a generalization of the results of Colmez, Kisin for $d=2$ and $K=\mathbb{Q}_p$, of the author for $d=2$ and any $K$, and of Chenevier for any $d$ and $K=\mathbb{Q}_p$.
+A key ingredient for the proof is to construct a $p$-adic family of trianguline representations which can be seen as a local analogue of eigenvarieties.
+In this article, we construct such a family by generalizing Kisin's theory of finite slope subspace $X_{fs}$ for any $d$ and any $K$, and using Bella\"iche-Chenevier's idea of using exterior products in the study of trianguline deformations.